 If you compete in a fast moving space where technology is constantly changing or improving, expedited patent examination may be the best choice toward for preserving your window of opportunity.
 For startups, expedited examination helps you quickly gain real intellectual property assets and bring confidence to potential investors.

 Expedited patent examination is most potent in patent examination groups, or art units, where examination times are predicted to be slow.
-At the time of this writing, according to U.S. Patent Office patent dashboard, it takes on average about 1 ½ years for a patent examiner to examine at a patent application after it is filed.
+At the time of this writing in mid-2026, according to U.S. Patent Office patent dashboard, it takes on average 22 months for a patent examiner to examine at a patent application after it is filed.
 Your actual time may vary.
 Some examinations groups are significantly faster, while others are significantly slower.
-You may want to consider one of the various accelerated or expedited patent examination options available to you if you application is likely to fall into an examination group that does not meet your business timeline.
+You may want to consider one of the various prioritized or expedited patent examination options available to you if you application is likely to fall into an examination group that does not meet your business timeline.

 Track One Prioritized Examination

 Track One Prioritized Examination gives you accelerated patent examination in exchange for a fee and a few restrictions.
-At the time of this writing, the fee for a small entity (i.e. a company with under 500 employees) is $1736 plus the regular fee of $664 patent application filing fee.
+At the time of this writing in mid-2026, the fee for a small entity (i.e. a company with under 500 employees) is $1886 plus the regular fee of $730 patent application filing fee.
 According to U.S. Patent Office prioritized examination statistics, the average time for first examination from the time the track one petition is granted is about 2 months.
-In my experience, it usually takes about three to five months, from the time of filing, for a patent application to be examined under this program.
+In my experience, it usually takes about two to three months, from the time of filing, for a patent application to be examined under this program.

 This program does have a few restrictions that should not affect most patent applications.
 The most important one is that your application can have a maximum of 4 independent patent claims, and 30 claims total.